KyleAMathews/blog-2/_posts/2015-09-13-writing-a-x86-emulator-in-javascript.md

 hard it'd be to write a proper emulator, and to explain that I only wanted to write it for `fun` and support only very basic use cases.

-I got one coworker to work with me and our initial goal was to run the simplest x86 program possible: just exit with code `0`:
+I got a coworker, Uri Baghin, to work with me and our initial goal was to run the simplest x86 program possible: just exit with code `0`:

 {% highlight asm %}
 # program.s